Lazy evaluation of sequence constructors - instructions with side effects evaluated early

 We will investigate further as soon as possible.

-#3 Updated by Pieter Masereeuw about 1 year ago
+#3 Updated by Pieter Masereeuw over 1 year ago

 Thank you - I have a work-around in place that seems to solve the problem (in an ugly way): I store all visited URLs in a property in xsl:page() and depending on the presence of a URL, I call the deactivate/reactivate templates.